List of books in The Railway Series: Thomas and Victoria

 Toby and Henrietta are overcrowded carrying the workmen from the Quarry and a close call at a level crossing shows how desperate the situation is – an extra carriage is needed urgently.
 Thomas finds the perfect solution when he meets Victoria – an old carriage.
 While Victoria is being renovated, she tells Edward a tale from the old days on the Furness Railway.
-Meanwhile, Daisy discovers that she doesn't like eels very much when a whole boxful of eels escape on to the platform!
+Meanwhile, Daisy discovers that she does not like eels very much when a whole boxful of eels escape on to the platform!
 Once finished, Victoria is taken over to Knapford Junction and joins Toby and Henrietta as Sodor's Vintage Train.